msu-cmse-courses/cmse495-FS25/Weekly-3x3.md

 ***Please send the team reflection to the instructors as formatted email text and not as an attachment.
 Also cut and paste a copy in the ```TEAM_3x3s.docx``` word document.***

-An example typical reflection would have the following format:
+A typical individual 3x3 reflection would have the following format:

 ---